Admitted Insurance

 What is Non-admitted Insurance

-• Scenarios that are high-risk or specialized.
+• Scenarios those are high-risk or specialized.

 • Expensive goods.